COMPLETED BUDGET

 1. Delivering on Balancing the Operational Budget by 2025

 During the 2024 budgeting cycle, a path was charted to balance the operational budget within two years, by the end of 2025, while simultaneously beginning to save restricted reserves for water and sewer infrastructure.
-The draft 2025 – 2029 financial plan delivers on the commitment of a balanced operational budget by 2025.
+The proposed 2025 – 2029 financial plan delivers on the commitment of a balanced operational budget by 2025.

 Starting in 2024, the general parcel tax was transferred directly into restricted reserves for both water and sewer.
-Near term implications across 2025 – 2026 include the drawing down of the federal gas tax fund (now called the Canada Community-Building Fund) to fund water infrastructure projects, such as the pipe bridge replacement and Kengard well design and construction.
-Increasing sale of service revenue, particularly in the sewer fund, will be required.
+Near term implications across 2025 – 2026 include the drawing down of the federal gas tax fund (now called the Canada Community-Building Fund) to fund water infrastructure projects, such as the pipe bridge replacement and Kengard Well design and construction.
+Increasing sales of service revenue, particularly in the sewer fund, will be required.

 2. 2025 Tax Increases: Municipal ↓ Transit ↑ from Prior Plan